Former Ambassador Marie Yovanovitch warns Putin will move west if he wins in Ukraine

 "The whole episode around me was so unusual and so wrong," Yovanovitch says.
 "It undermined our diplomacy, because if I could be sent out of post after a smear campaign perpetrated not only by the Ukrainians but by my own government, then the same thing could happen to others."

-In 2019, Yovanovitch became one of the star witnesses at Trump's first impeachment, which revolved around his dealings with Ukraine.
+In 2019, Yovanovitch became one of the star witnesses during the inquiry that led to Trump's first impeachment, which revolved around his dealings with Ukraine.
 Though the State Department pressured her not to testify, she took the stand to detail the smear campaign and Giuliani's plot to oust her.

 Interview highlights